waqarabbas123/Shepley-Demo-Website/README.md

-This is the Bootstrap clone webiste using html and css.
+In this repository i will make a simple webiste of bootstrap usin ghtml and css.